Permutation Equivariance of Transformers and Its Applications: Proofs on Transformer Encoder Blocks

-We show in this section that the parameters of the edge, including the weights associating position embeddings, are the same despite the shuffling method is used or not. \begin{theorem} The parameters on the edge trained with or without row-column shuffling are the same. \end{theorem}
+We show in this section that the parameters of the embedding layer $F_1$, including the position embeddings, are the same despite Alg.~\ref{alg1} is applied or not. \begin{theorem} The parameters of $F_1$ trained with or without permutation are the same. \end{theorem}